 The Casona is definitely more rustic-but-refined guesthouse than full-service hotel.
 Although funnily enough it does actually have a boutique – a sweet and lovingly created little shop selling candles, fragrances, linen and teapots.
 Nuria’s cooking is delicious; the entries in the five-year-old guestbook (which start off in Spanish, and then are increasingly in English) all, without exception, sing praise for the food and hospitality.

-With my mystery-reviewer hat on, I would say that dinner could be sooner/more flexible.
-There could be a well-stocked honesty bar with a fridge full of cold drinks.
-And lunch of a simple salad would be appreciated.
-But the owners’ gentleness makes this sound like carping, and I don’t mean to.
-What they’re trying to offer is a home from home.
-And that’s rather what it is.
+With my mystery-reviewer hat on I observed that there could be an honesty bar with a fridge full of cold drinks – and in fact there is a well-stocked bar in the living room.
+There was a day when we craved lunch of a simple salad off the menu, even though you can request cold cuts in the dining room, the garden or your room – but the owners’ gentleness makes this sound like carping, and I don’t mean to.
+What they’re offering is a home from home.
+And that’s what makes it so special.